repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 .. collapse:: See settings details

     * Timestamp, Snapshot, and Targets metadata expiration policy

-        Defines how long this metadata is valid.
+        Defines how many days this metadata is valid.
 The metadata is invalid when it expires.

     * Delegations